When we blink, the tears lubricate, nourish and protect the front of the eye.

 When light hits the back of the eye, tiny cells convert the light into nervous impulses.

 These travel across the retina, through the optic disc, to the brain.
 Glaucoma is a group of diseases which cause these nerves to become damaged.
 When this happens the nerves become unable to send the impulses which leads to blind spots, initially out of the corner of the eye.
 If the condition is not treated, the blind spots get larger and can lead to blindness.
 It is known that pressure in the eye is an important factor in this condition.
 The production and drainage of “water” in the front of the eye affects the pressure.
 If this gets out of balance the pressure in the eye can increase.
-Glaucoma can be controlled by using eye drops to reduce the pressure in the eye.
+Glaucoma can be controlled by using eye drops and/or laser treatment to reduce the pressure in the eye.

 Light is focussed on the retina at the back of the eye.
 The macula is a small area in the centre of the retina that we use to read and see fine detail.
 The macula consists of several layers of tiny cells.
 As we get older, these cells can fail to function properly leading to a build up of deposits and a loss of cells.